SACHSTech/Lesson-Methods/README.md

         // |    |
         // +----+
         //
-        // Ask the user how many levels high the ladder is.
-The above example is 3 levels high.
+        // Ask the user for the desired height and generate an
+        // appropriate ladder.
+The example above is 3 levels high.

-        int levels = readInt("How many levels? ");
+        int levels = readInt("Enter desired height: ");

         // call your methods here